-A. A current list of cell phone numbers for all Regional Directors, Field Support Managers, Program Managers and Central Office Management Staff should be available at the hotline at all times.
+A. Maintain a current list of cell phone numbers for all Regional Directors, Field Support Managers, Program Managers, Circuit Managers, and Central Office Management.
+This information should be updated and printed on a regular basis.
+Staff should be available at the hotline at all times.